-A clear separation between urban and rural land uses, through the City Boundary and Urban Containment Boundary (UCB).

-Strategic growth combined with efficient servicing, transportation, and amenities inside the City Boundary and UCB, while protecting lands with natural, agricultural, or ecological values outside.
+- A clear separation between urban and rural land uses, through the City Boundary and Urban Containment Boundary (UCB). - Strategic growth combined with efficient servicing, transportation, and amenities inside the City Boundary and UCB, while protecting lands with natural, agricultural, or ecological values outside.

-- D2.1.1 The City Boundary and Urban

-Containment Boundary are shown in

-Schedule 1: City Boundary & Urban

-Containment Boundary and illustrated

-on Figure 16.

-- D2.1.2 The City will complete a City

-Boundary review to identify potential

-adjustments to reflect current land

-use and future needs, including

-consideration of the Regional District

-of Nanaimo's Regional Growth Strategy

-(RGS), and senior government treaty

-negotiations with First Nations.
-The

-review may look at areas to both add

-or remove.

-- D2.1.3 Consider revisions to the UCB every three years starting from City Plan adoption, or as part of a major review of City Plan or the Regional District of Nanaimo's Regional Growth Strategy, or senior government treaty settlements with First Nations.

-- D2.1.4 Consider future changes to the UCB based on the following:

-- " in the case of land proposed for inclusion inside the UCB, the land is not in the Agricultural Land Reserve or the Forest Land Reserve
+- D2.1.1 The City Boundary and Urban Containment Boundary are shown in Schedule 1: City Boundary & Urban Containment Boundary and illustrated on Figure 16. - D2.1.2 The City will complete a City Boundary review to identify potential adjustments to reflect current land use and future needs, including consideration of the Regional District of Nanaimo's Regional Growth Strategy (RGS), and senior government treaty negotiations with First Nations.
+The review may look at areas to both add or remove. - D2.1.3 Consider revisions to the UCB every three years starting from City Plan adoption, or as part of a major review of City Plan or the Regional District of Nanaimo's Regional Growth Strategy, or senior government treaty settlements with First Nations. - D2.1.4 Consider future changes to the UCB based on the following: - in the case of land proposed for inclusion inside the UCB, the land is not in the Agricultural Land Reserve or the Forest Land Reserve

-- " the City deems there is a community need to move the City Boundary or UCB to either include land from outside the boundary or exclude land from inside the boundary - " the inclusion or exclusion of land inside the UCB, on balance, contributes towards the goals of the Regional District of Nanaimo's Regional Growth Strategy - D2.1.5 The City will support full community servicing (road, sewer, water, and storm) for all lands within the UCB, excluding lands in the UCB that are within the Semi-Rural Neighbourhood designation or Resource Management designation. - D2.1.6 For areas within the City Boundary that are located outside the UCB, no new community water or community services will be extended to those lands, except for health or environmental reasons. - D2.1.7 The City will consider the supply of water services to adjacent communities beyond city boundaries, subject to servicing agreements and approvals as needed from the Province.
+- the City deems there is a community need to move the City Boundary or UCB to either include land from outside the boundary or exclude land from inside the boundary - the inclusion or exclusion of land inside the UCB, on balance, contributes towards the goals of the Regional District of Nanaimo's Regional Growth Strategy

-Legend & Notes

-City of Nanaimo Boundary

-(aligns with Regional District of Nanaimo Growth Containment Boundary)
+D2.1.5 The City will support full community servicing (road, sewer, water, and storm) for all lands within the UCB, excluding lands in the UCB that are within the Semi-Rural Neighbourhood designation or Resource Management designation.

+D2.1.6 For areas within the City Boundary that are located outside the UCB, no new community water or community services will be extended to those lands, except for health or environmental reasons.

+D2.1.7 The City will consider the supply of water services to adjacent communities beyond city boundaries, subject to servicing agreements and approvals as needed from the Province.

-Urban Containment Boundary (UCB)
+Figure 16: City Boundary & Urban Containment Boundary Map is for illustrative purposes

-Land Outside the UCB

-Lands outside the UCB do not allow for urban development and will not have community services like water and sewer extended to them (see policy D2.1.6)

-View policies for ALR